Increasing Life Expectancy with AI and Digital Workers

 - Natural language processing: for understanding sentences and extracting meaning to convert into data

-- Speech recognition: ability to hear and interpret audio
+- Speech recognition: the ability to hear and interpret audio

-- Computer vision: ability to analyze images and scanned documents to extract data
+- Computer vision: the ability to analyze images and scanned documents to extract data

 - Machine learning: leveraging large amounts of data passing through a system to teach machines including other bots about how to respond appropriately